MusicGenerator/mumble-ruby-pluginbot-docs/preconfigured_images.rst

 Install on SD-Card
 ^^^^^^^^^^^^^^^^^^

   - Linux
     `sudo gunzip -c pluginbot.arch.img.pi2.gz | dd of=/dev/sdX`
     where sdX is the device for your SD-Card!

--Windows
+  - Windows
     Unzip pluginbot.arch.img.pi2.zip and then write image2.img with Win32DiskImager.

 Raspberry Pi3
 -------------